Hill's Healthy Advantage Dry Cat Food Chicken & Brown Rice Recipe For Kittens Review

 According to our data, this Hill's Healthy Advantage recipe provides complete & balanced nutrition for growing kittens and pregnant/nursing cats.
 In other words, this formula is AAFCO approved.

 Unlike other AAFCO approved cat foods which rely in laboratory testing to substantiate nutritional adequacy, this recipe has undergone feeding trials.
 In the pet food industry, feeding trials are often considered to be the superior testing method.

-Animal feeding tests using AAFCO procedures substantiate that Hill's Healthy Advantage Dry Food Kitten provides complete and balanced nutrition for growing kittens and pregnant/nursing cats.
+Animal feeding tests using AAFCO procedures substantiate that Hill's Healthy Advantage Dry Cat Food Chicken & Brown Rice Recipe For Kittens provides complete and balanced nutrition for growing kittens and pregnant/nursing cats.

-We'll begin this review of Hill's Healthy Advantage Dry Food Kitten with a detailed discussion of the ingredients.
+We'll begin this review of Hill's Healthy Advantage Dry Cat Food Chicken & Brown Rice Recipe For Kittens with a detailed discussion of the ingredients.

 The first ingredient is chicken, which is an excellent source of protein and fat.